clearlinux/swupd-client/docs/swupd.1.rst

 --download      Do not perform an update, instead download all resources needed
         to perform the update, and exit.

+--incremental      Update to target by one release at a time instead of last release of each format

 --update-search-file-index  Update the index used by search-file to speed up
         searches.
 Don't enable this if you have download or space restrictions.